He showed up….

 It was one of the most powerful films I’ve had the privilege to see.
 Perhaps the theme, and the current time in history, mitigate against its success at the box office, but I can see it as basis for tens of thousands of introspective thoughts, and dialogue opportunities about making ours a better world.

 Obviously, it’s not a box office hit.
 It’s easy to search for what reviews there are.
+Here is one of many reviews, this one from the Jerusalem Post.

 Friend, Carol, called my attention to it on Saturday: “We were planning on seeing the new movie “Treasure” but it has disappeared from theatres in like a week.
 Do you know anything about it? (seeing as you always seem to know about good movies…) It’s about a Holocaust survivor who returns to his roots in Poland.”

-The nearest theater showing it on Saturday was in Hudson WI, 15 miles or so away.
+I looked it up: the nearest theater showing it on Saturday was in Hudson WI, 15 miles or so away.

-Later Carol wrote: “We were going to go on Father’s Day but the weather was crappy.
+Carol wrote: “We were going to go on Father’s Day but the weather was crappy.
 It had just come out – and now it’s basically gone.
 Oakdale theatre said nobody was coming to it.
 I’m wondering… bad timing? protests?
 It’s not very highly rated – but, like Cliff said, what do THEY know.
 Cliff has been to Poland several times, and his German ancestors came from what is now Poland.
 So maybe we’ll like it.”

-Then, later, after seeing the film she said: “I highly recommend it – I think you would really like it.
+Then, later, after seeing the film Carol said: “I highly recommend it – I think you would really like it.
 Certainly a different movie.
 We did go see it in Hudson, and there was one other person in the theatre… Granted, it was a beautiful day outside, but I think that’s really a shame.
 It’s probably kind of a niche movie.
 It’s based on a book and real story, which often are my favorites.
 I think there’s been complaining that the scenes of them visiting Auschwitz weren’t graphic enough, or something.
 But they made their point.”

 I made a list of insightful moments for me, personally.
 There were over 20 on my list, more than just a few for a two hour movie.